itsm1kekay/wildfire-detection/UNet/README.md

 `source ee981_group_c/bin/activate`
 `pip install -r requirements.txt`
 ## Install datasets
-TODO link to ds and vid
-Place 1-zenmouse vid in the same dir the nb is being run
+From the [datasets](https://ieee-dataport.org/open-access/flame-dataset-aerial-imagery-pile-burn-detection-using-drones-uavs) download the 1.14 gb zenmouse video and place 1-zenmouse vid in the same dir the nb is being run.
+Additionally download the images and mask datasets (number 9)

 Change DS path under preprocessing to images and masks folders and run all